marksgatemuslimcommunity/src/pages/madrasah.md

 These classes are every **Monday to Wednesday** from **5PM - 7PM**

 ## Where are we located?
 We currently have a temporary location, we soon hope to have an established place of learning.
-Please use the contact details below for more information.
+The temporary location address is:

+61 Padnall Road
+Romford
+RM6 5ES

+## I still have questions, who can I contact?
+You may contact Brother Tareq (Head of MGMCA) at 0787 985 4431.

+Additionally, you can contact
+us by email at: info[at]marksgatemuslimcommunity.org.uk

 <!-- <div id="madrasah-location-map">
 </div>